• Skip to primary navigation

 Southern Shrimp and Grits are a longstanding Southern staple.
 Creamy grits made with milk and cheese are topped with sautéd shrimp in a flavorful sauce.
 An Iconic dish that’s simple to make for a fabulous weeknight dinner, or impressive enough to serve for friends.

 My study abroad child will be coming home soon and has requested Southern food, which for her means grits and biscuits.
-I went with Southern shrimp and grits, there’s nothing that says Southern comfort food than a dish made with grits.
+I could have gone with a grits casserole but instead I went with Southern shrimp and grits, there’s nothing that says Southern comfort food than a dish made with grits.

 Why you’ll love it